JensKanstrupLarsen/safeP4R/README.md

      and copy&paste there the Scala code produced by the command at point 4.
   6. On the host machine, edit the file `$ROOT/safeP4R/src/main/scala/examples/forward_c1.scala` by replacing the package name `config1` in lines 6 and 7 with `config1_new`.
-  7. On the host machine, try to compile and run the modified program above by running:
+  7. On the host machine, try to compile the modified program above by running:

-         sbt "runMain forward_c1"
+         sbt compile

-     The compilation should fail, reporting an error around line 12: this reflects the fact that the code does not match the updated P4 configuration (it is accessing a table called `ipv4_forward`, but the table is now called `ipv4_transfer`).
+     The compilation should fail, reporting an error around line 11 and 27: this reflects the fact that the code does not match the updated P4 configuration (it is referring to a field called `dstAddr`, but the field is now called `dstIP`).
-  8. Fix the program by changing `"Process.ipv4_forward"` in line 12 to `"Process.ipv4_transfer"`.
+  8. Fix the program by replacing all occurrences of `hdr.ipv4.dstAddr` with `hdr.ipv4.dstIP` (line __11__ and __27__).
+The program should now compile.
-     The program should now compile and run.
+  9. To test that the program works as intended, follow the same steps as for running the __Simple IPv4 table update__ example (remember to also start the network in the VM).

 If you are familiar with the P4 language, you can follow the steps above to try more experiments: you can apply other changes to the file `config1.p4` (e.g. rename actions, change their parameter types,